- Breasts come in many shapes and sizes.

 Is breast pain or tenderness normal?

 You may feel a tingling or aching in your chest when your breast buds start developing.
 After you start to get your periods you may notice that your breasts become tender or sore a few days before you get your period each month.
 Not everyone has soreness.
-If your breasts are tender, check with your primary care provider, who may suggest taking occasional medicine (such as ibuprofen) to help with the symptoms.
-Older teens may benefit from taking low dose oral contraceptive pills especially given daily.
-Eliminating caffeine has not been shown in studies to help, but some individuals have found relief after quitting caffeine.
+If your breasts are tender, check with your primary care provider.
+Your HCP may suggest taking over-the-counter pain medicine (such as ibuprofen) to help with the symptoms.
+Older teens who are bothered by breast pain before periods may benefit from taking low dose oral contraceptive pills.
+Some, but not all, individuals have found relief after quitting caffeine.

 What if I have a discharge coming from my breasts?

 Discharge from your breast(s) could mean that your breast(s) are infected, that a breast duct is dilated (widened), or that you have a hormone imbalance.
 The discharge may be on just one side or from both breasts.
 When a milky discharge comes from a young woman’s breast when she is not breast feeding, it’s called galactorrhea.
-This condition can result from taking certain medications such as birth control pills or anti-depressants, from being pregnant or recently being pregnant, from low thyroid hormone levels, trauma to chest or rarely from a small benign (not cancerous) pituitary tumor.
-Your body may be making extra amounts of prolactin, which can cause this white discharge from your nipples.
+This condition can result from taking certain medications such as birth control pills or medicine for mood disorders, from being pregnant or recently being pregnant, from low thyroid hormone levels, or rarely from a benign (not cancerous) pituitary tumor.
+Your body may be making extra amounts of prolactin, which can cause galactorrhea.
 A brown or bloody discharge may come from dilated breast ducts or small polyps in the breast ducts or glands beneath the areola (Montgomery glands).
 There may also be a blue area under the nipple.
 A small amount of yellow discharge sometimes occurs around the time a girl starts her period.
-You should call your primary care provider if you have breast discharge and/or local rbeast tenderness/pain, redness and/or fever.
+You should call your primary care provider if you have breast discharge and/or local breast tenderness, pain, redness, or fever.

 I have small bumps around my nipple.
 Is this normal?

 These bumps are normal.
 The medical term for them is “periareolar glands of Montgomery.”
 They play a role during lactation (during the time when a woman’s body makes breast milk).
-If however these glands become inflamed, red and/or you notice drainage of clear to brownish fluid, you should call your health care provider and have it checked.
+If these glands become inflamed, red, and/or you notice drainage of clear to brownish fluid, you should make an appointment with your health care provider.